Moto Guzzi Logo

 Moto Guzzi Logo 1924-1957

-The company owners decided not to name their motorcycles “GP” to avoid confusion with Giorgio Parodi’s initials.
-Giorgio himself insisted on this.
+The owners of the company decided not to name their motorcycles “GP” to avoid confusion with Giorgio Parodi’s initials.
+This was insisted on by Giorgio himself.
 He also suggested using the full version of the Guzzi surname.
 As a result, the brand was renamed Moto Guzzi and received a new logo.
-The name, as before, consisted of black sans serif letters.
-A proud eagle spread its wings over the inscription – a tribute to the deceased pilot Giovanni Ravelli’s memory.
+The name, as before, consisted of black letters with serifs.
+A proud eagle spread its wings above the inscription, a tribute to the fallen pilot Giovanni Ravelli.

 1957 – 1958